ulyssa/iamb.chat/src/README.md

 __iamb__ is a terminal-based client for [Matrix] for the Vim addict.
-You can edit messages, navigate windows and manage tabs in the same ways that your fingers are used to you from your favorite text editor!
+You can edit messages, navigate windows and manage tabs in the same ways that your fingers are used to from your favorite text editor!

 ![Example Usage](/static/images/iamb-demo.gif)